OpsMx/standard-gitops-repo/SAMPLES/agent-config/README.md

 3. You can see the configured services in the logs of the pod when it starts off

 ## Using the configured services
-- In the **Setup->Integrations** and **Setup->Cloud Providers**, you will see your services.
+- In the **Setup->Integrations** and **Setup->Cloud Providers**, we should see the services.
 Please "accept" them, wait for a few minutes and the services should show up in Spinnaker.